YankeeChen/devicedescriptiongenerator/README.md

 What RDDG will do is:
 1. Load ontology.
 2. Process ontology (that includes Process Entities, Process Axioms and Infer New Knowledge).
-3. Generate device descriptions.
+3. Generate object descriptions.
-4. Collect space coverage evaluation metrics and dump them into file with local path evaluationresults/SpaceCoverageEvaluationResults_DeviceDescription\<DEVICE-NUMBER\>.txt
+4. Collect space coverage evaluation metrics and dump them into file with local path evaluationresults/SpaceCoverageEvaluationResults_ObjectDescription\<NUMBER\>.txt

 ## Contact
 Yanji Chen